 How Birds See Color

-Given that birds can perceive such small differences in color, it’s no wonder that birds are particular about which bird bath they want to bathe in!
+Since birds can perceive such small differences in color, it’s no wonder birds are particular about which bird bath they want to bathe in!

 Does The Color Of A Birdbath Matter?

 The color of a birdbath does matter.
 Birdbaths with brighter and primary colors can attract more birds as they can see it from far away.
 Birds are generally attracted to birdbaths with the same plumage as them.
 However, white-colored birdbaths scare birds away as they commonly associate it with danger.

 In fact, a bird feeder should also have an appropriate color because this can mimic their natural feeding places like yellow flowers or red flowers.

 Brightly-colored bird baths and bird feeders will attract brightly colored birds to your yard

 What Kind of Paint Should You Use To Paint Bird Baths?

 So now you know the right colors to paint your birdbath!
 But… there’s a question that still lingers.